jmolasky/perfectrecipes-frontend/README.md

 [Click here](https://perfect-recipes.netlify.app/) to see the site live!

 You can log in with Google, or create an account with an email address and password.

+## Unsolved Problems

+- The home page takes a while to load sometimes upon login
+- I had some issues using SASS in combination with inline styles and react-bootstrap components

 ## Future Enhancements/Next Steps